 David B. Kilpatrick is Chairman of our Audit Committee and a member of the Compensation Committee and Section 162(m) Subcommittee.
 Mr. Kilpatrick has over 30 years of executive, management and operating experience in the oil and gas industry.
 Since 1998, he has been the President of Kilpatrick Energy Group, a consulting firm to oil and gas companies.
 From 1996 to 1998, Mr. Kilpatrick was the President and Chief Operating Officer for Monterey Resources, Inc., an independent oil and gas company in California.
 From 1982 to 1996, he held various managerial positions at Santa Fe Energy Resources, an oil and gas production company.
 Mr. Kilpatrick is currently serving as a director of the California Independent Petroleum Association and the Independent Oil Producers Agency.
-He is also currently serving as a director of BreitBurn Energy Partners, L.P., a publicly traded independent oil and gas company and Whittier Energy Corporation, a publicly traded oil and gas field exploration services company.
+He is also currently serving as a director of BreitBurn Energy Partners, L.P., a publicly traded independent oil and gas limited partnership.
+During the past five years, Mr. Kilpatrick served as a director of PYR Energy Corporation, a publicly traded crude petroleum and natural gas company and Whittier Energy Corporation, a publicly traded oil and gas field exploration services company.
 Mr. Kilpatrick received a B.S. in petroleum engineering from the University of Southern California and a B.A. in geology and physics from Whittier College.